Richard Clement Moody: Marriage and issue

-On 6 July 1852, at St Andrew's Church, Newcastle upon Tyne, Moody married Mary Susannah Hawks of the Hawks industrial dynasty, who was the daughter of the merchant banker Joseph Hawks JP DL Sheriff of Newcastle, and of Mary Boyd of the Boyd merchant banking family.
+On 6 July 1852, at St Andrew's Church, Newcastle upon Tyne, Moody married Mary Susannah Hawks of the Hawks industrial dynasty, who was the daughter of Joseph Hawks JP DL Sheriff of Newcastle and of Mary Boyd of the Boyd merchant banking family.
 Mary Hawks's maternal uncles included Admiral Benedictus Marwood Kelly and industrialist Edward Fenwick Boyd.
 After their marriage, Richard and Mary Moody embarked on a Grand Tour of Europe, including of France, and of Switzerland, and of Germany.

 Richard Clement Moody named the 400-foot hill in Port Coquitlam, British Columbia, 'Mary Hill', after his wife.
-However, Mary Moody disliked British Columbia, and described living there as 'roughing it in the bush' relative to living in England.
-The Royal British Columbia Museum has 42 letters written by Mary Moody from the British Empire, mostly from the Colony of British Columbia (1858–66), to her mother and to her sister, Emily Hawks, who were in England.
-Mary Moody was highly erudite in English and in French literature, and her letters were of interest to scholars of British families during the Victorian period.
+However, Mary Moody disliked British Columbia which she described as 'roughing it in the bush' relative to living in England.
+The Royal British Columbia Museum has 42 letters written by Mary Moody from the British Empire, mostly from the Colony of British Columbia (1858–66), to her mother and to her sisters, Juliana Hawks and Emily Hawks, who were in England.
+Mary Moody was erudite in English and in French literature.

 Moody and Mary Hawks had 13 children.
 Moody is thought to have also fathered at least two illegitimate children with his Native American housekeeper whom he left in British Columbia.
 The 13 children of Moody and Mary Hawks were: